chaitanyasasi-ux/Day_1/README.md

 # Day_1
-Here are 6 steps describing what i have done in the code:
+I HAVENT DOWNLOADED THE DATASET INSTEAD I DIRECTLY USED IT FROM SEABORN LIBRARY IN GOOGLE COLAB Here are 6 steps describing what i have done in the code:

 1. Loaded the Titanic dataset using seaborn and explored its initial state, including checking for missing values, unique values, shape, and data types.